-- 3.4 Scottish Fire & Rescue Service's statistics are unavailable this quarter due to corporate IT issues, therefore fire statistics displayed in the next LAC report will cover the period July-December 2015. - 3.5 Scottish Fire & Rescue Service's initiatives help to contribute to reductions in fires.
-In August, The Festival of Fire celebrated the West of Scotland's proud fire fighting heritage: - Thousands of spectators watched the Fire Engine Rally from Johnstone Fire Station to an assemble point at Houstoun Square which allowed residents to get up close to the vintage and current fire vehicles. - Visitors were able to enjoy family entertainment including chip-pan fire demos, a bouncy castle, birds of prey and a selection of stalls. - Renfrewshire's Provost Anne Hall also took part in road traffic accident demonstration when she was cut out of a car and 'rescued' by firefighters.
+3.6 Unfortunately, statistics from Scottish Fire & Rescue Service's activities are unavailable this quarter.
+The next LAC report will cover the period July-December 2015.

+- 3.7 Scottish Fire & Rescue Service's initiatives help to contribute to reductions in fires.
+In August, The Festival of Fire celebrated the West of Scotland's proud fire fighting heritage: - Thousands of spectators watched the Fire Engine Rally from Johnstone Fire Station to an assemble point at Houstoun Square which allowed residents to get up close to the vintage and current fire vehicles. - Visitors were able to enjoy family entertainment including chip-pan fire demos, a bouncy castle, birds of prey and a selection of stalls. - Renfrewshire's Provost Anne Hall also took part in road traffic accident demonstration when she was cut out of a car and 'rescued' by fire fighters.